-OTHER EFFECTS OF OVEREXPOSURE: Possible damage to retinal ganglion cells and central nervous system.
+OTHER EFFECTS OF OVEREXPOSURE: Damage to retinal ganglion cells may occur.

-MEDICAL CONDITIONS AGGRAVATED BY OVEREXPOSURE: The toxicology and the physical and chemical properties of these mixtures suggest that overexposure is unlikely to aggravate existing medical conditions.
+MEDICAL CONDITIONS AGGRAVATED BY OVEREXPOSURE: The toxicology and the physical and chemical properties of HeliStar A1025 suggest that overexposure is unlikely to aggravate existing medical conditions.

 SIGNIFICANT LABORATORY DATA WITH POSSIBLE RELEVANCE TO HUMAN HEALTH HAZARD EVALUATION: A single study has shown an increase in heart defects in rats exposed to 6% carbon dioxide in air for 24 hours at different times during gestation.
 There is no evidence that carbon dioxide is teratogenic in humans.